 TV FILM REVIEW | ‘The Lost Valentine’: An Emotional & Powerful Time Slip Love Story

 Amber Tamblyn is probably best known for her teen roles such as Joan of Arc.
 I must confess though my first (and only) introduction to her was in the 2005 Sisterhood of the Traveling Pants.
 This is one of Amber’s first roles to transition into more mature roles.
 She does well in the role; she really seems to embody her character.
 Another big attention grabber is Jennifer Ehle in a supporting role.
 Jennifer is, of course from A&E’s Pride and Prejudice.
 Her emotional performance is heartbreaking but phenomenal.
 (Also not to be lost in the female actresses is Paul Wesley, star of a popular CW series, and Tim DeKay from White Collar.)

 There’s a lot of beauty in this story.
 Because her past affects her present, Sarah can’t forgive herself without help.
 She adopts the philosophy that bad things happen to “bad people” as punishment.
 Surprisingly my favorite scenes come between Sarah and Lorraine, and the quietly tender moments Sarah shares with her high school boyfriend.
 Most of the scenes are touching and the performances very good (like, the scenes of Lorraine pushing Sarah to tell the truth; we “get” the significance in those moments).

-Despite all the stories impact, this isn’t without some humor, which we need in order to balance out the more overwrought moments.
-While the production isn’t Christian, and no one ever references turning to God for forgiveness some of the lines are still profound and deserve some thought.
-We deal with a woman wondering what has kept her husband by her side; a young woman’s journey to discovering blessings; and the hope that comes with the simple words “I forgive you.”
+Despite the impact of the story, this isn’t without some humor, which we need in order to balance out the more overwrought moments.
+While the production isn’t Christian, and no one ever references God to forgive the script has profundity, and deserves thought.
+We deal with a woman wondering what keeps her husband by her side; a young woman’s journey to discovering blessings; and the hope that comes with the simple words “I forgive you.”